Home

 Since its' beginning, photo radar has been proven to:

-The age of photo radar is in its infancy.
-To date, there are only a dozen or so states that employ this method of speed detection - California, Colorado, Arizona, Ohio and Washington D.C. to name a few.
+The age of photo radar is still in its infancy.
+To date, there are only 20 or so states that employ this method of speed detection - California, Colorado, Arizona, Ohio and Washington to name a few.

 However, the popularity of photo radar is growing by leaps and bounds.

-In cities that are financially strapped, photo radar gives them an immediate answer to their money misery.
+In areas that are financially strapped, photo radar gives them an immediate answer to their money misery.

 Think about it: Within minutes, photo radar can clock dozens of speeding vehicles -- something that would have taken about 10 real cops to accomplish with traditional speed enforcement!